Setting up Hosts

 You may also provide Windows application restrictions, for limiting users to certain applications.
 Note that the target Windows host must be configured to allow the listed applications to be used over RDP.

-• You may enable legacy-cipher support under Additional Settings.
+• You may enable legacy-cipher support and adjust the minimum and maximum allowed TLS versions under Additional Settings.

 Web Targets